The Seattle Space Needle, photographed from many blocks away

 Bands were isolated enough from the major music trends that they came up with new forms of rock.

-Eventually, these forms coalesced into
+Eventually, these forms coalesced into what became known as grunge.

 Experience Music Project Interior